iszczesniak/cpp/memory/index.md

 {% include_relative args.cc %}
 {% endhighlight %}

-## Returning values
+## Returning a result

-A function can return a result either by value or reference.

 If the return type is of a non-reference type, we say that a function returns the result by value.
+In modern C++ returing by value is fast, does not impose any unnecessary overhead, and therefore is recommended.
+It's not what it used to be in the deep past, before C++ was standardized.

-In the deep past (before C++ was standardized) that always entailed copying the result (i.e., the data local to the function) from one location on the stack to a temporary on the stack, and then to its final location, e.g., a variable.
+Back then returning by value always copied the result twice.
+First, from a local variable of the function to a temporary place on the stack for the return value.
+Second, from the temporary place to the final place, e.g., a variable to which the result was assigned.

-If the return type is of a reference type, we say that a function returns the results by reference.
+If the return type is of a reference type, we say that a function returns the result by reference.
 The reference should be bound to data that will exist when the function returns (i.e., the data should outlive the function).
 Containers (e.g., `std::vector`), for instance, return a reference to dynamically-allocated data in, for